LTLA/ParquetDataFrame/README.md

 # Bioconductor-compatible Parquet objects

-This package implements Bioconductor-friendly bindings to Parquet files so that they can be used inside standard objects like `DataFrame`s and `SummarizedExperiment`s.
+This package implements Bioconductor-friendly bindings to Parquet data so that they can be used inside standard objects like `DataFrame`s and `SummarizedExperiment`s.
 Usage is pretty simple:

 ```r